oleobal/stpuid/implementations/readme.md

 If a default value is allowed for the timestamp, then it should be 978307200000, which corresponds to 2001-01-01T00:00:00Z.

 If a default value is allowed for the format (whether or not to add separator dashes to produced IDs), then it should be default produce 12-characters separator-less IDs.

 ### Optional functions

 These functions are not core to the functionality, but are either necessary to palliate missing language features, or convenient to have.
-Their inclusion is not mandatory, but appreciated.
+It is not mandatory for them to be implemented; but if they are, then make sure they follow this interface.

 `base36(integer)` returns the base 36 string representation of a given integer, big-endian, with no padding.

 `getMilliseconds(iso date)` accepts a date and returns its equivalent in number of milliseconds since 1970-01-01T00:00:00Z.
-This function can have two variants, one for the local language's own date format, and one for a ISO 8601 string date representation.
+This function is specified to take an "iso date", but ideally it should be able to take as input either the local language's date type or a ISO 8601 string.

-#### Under consideration

-*Do not implement these functions at this time, as the interface is not fixed yet.*
+`getDate(epoch as msts, msts)` returns the date represented by the given msts (as milliseconds since the given epoch), either as the local language's date type (if it has one), or as an ISO 8601 string.

-`getTimeOffset(msts)` returns a date delta, either as the local language's time delta type (if it has one), or as a string.
+`getPrettyTimeDelta(msts)` returns a date delta, either as the local language's time delta type (if it has one), or as a string.

-`getTimeOffset(msts epoch, date slug or ID)` returns the time elapsed, in milliseconds, between the given epoch (a millisecond timestamp) and the given date slug, 12-chars ID, or 14-chars ID.
+`getTimeDelta(msts epoch, date slug or ID)` returns the time elapsed, in milliseconds, between the given epoch (a millisecond timestamp) and the given date slug, 12-chars ID, or 14-chars ID.
 It should include enough logic to distinguish between the three possible types for the second input.
 This function is essentially the invert of `getDateSlug(...)`.